marouane53/rgc-counter/README.md

 This project provides an automated pipeline for:
 - Cell segmentation using Cellpose
+- Intelligent focus region detection
 - Post-processing of segmentation results
 - Analysis and visualization of cell counts
-- Batch processing capabilities for multiple images
+- Interactive batch processing with customizable parameters

 ## Prerequisites